For the latest information about the ICD-10 implementation for NCTracks, see the NCTracks ICD-10 webpage.

 Note: The previous information is published by entities other than the NC DHHS.
 The State of North Carolina, its agencies, and agents are not responsible for the content.

 Welcome to the ICD-10 Communications resource page.
 On this page you will find links to articles and tool kits, which include fact sheets, brochures and posters to support ICD-10 compliance activities.

-If you would like to be added to the ICD-10 listserv, please enter your information below.
+If you would like to be added to the ICD-10 listserv, please click here to join.